fvwmorg/fvwm3/dev-docs/PARSING.md

 ; note: syntax description complete
 WINDOWIDSCREENNUM = POSINT
 ; note: valid range is 0 to <number of screens - 1>
-; note: mvwm has replaced Xinerama with XRandr, therfore using integets to ;       refer to monitors won't work.
+; note: fvwm has replaced Xinerama with XRandr, therefore using integers to ;       refer to monitors won't work.
 WINDOWID = LONGINT
 ; note: long value parsed by strtol without error checking